 Constitution and Independence of the Board

 The Board of Directors is currently comprised of three persons, of whom two are independent directors.
 Directors are considered to be independent if they have no direct or indirect material relationship with the Company.
 A “material relationship” is a relationship which could, in the view of the Company’s Board of Directors, be reasonably expected to interfere with the exercise of a director’s independent judgment.
-2 of the 3 members of the Board is non-independent: Loren Currie.
-The independent directors are Anthony Clements and Matt Mikulic.
-The non-independent director is Loren Currie .
+1 of the 3 members of the Board is non-independent: Loren Currie.
+The independent directors are Anthony Clements and Matthew Mikulic.

 Management has been delegated the responsibility for meeting defined corporate objectives, implementing approved strategic and operating plans, carrying on the Company’s business in the ordinary course, managing cash flow, evaluating new business opportunities, recruiting staff and complying with applicable regulatory requirements.
 The board facilitates its independent supervision over management by reviewing and approving long-term strategic, business and capital plans, material contracts and business transactions, and all debt and equity financing transactions.
 Through its audit committee, the Board examines the effectiveness of the Company’s internal control processes and management information systems.